 "About the latter end of August, a Dutch man of Warr of the burden of 160 tons arrived at Point Comfort, the Commanders name was Capt.
 Jope.
 He brought not anything but 20 and odd Negroes.”

 Two of the original Africans who stayed at Point Comfort became servants of Capt.
 William Tucker, the Commander at Point Comfort.
-In 1623 they gave birth to William Tucker, the first documented child of African descent born in America.
+In 1623 they gave birth to William Tucker, the first documented child of African descent born in English North America.

 The above sign was installed by the Virginia Department of Historic Resources at the Landing Site at Fort Monroe.